 About the Food System Coalition

-The FSC was formed as part of a USDA Hunger-Free Communities grant received by the Food Bank Coalition of SLO County last year.
-The first task of the Food System Coalition was to create a local Hunger-Free Community Plan.
-As part of the grant, we conducted a food security survey of 800 low-income residents, a food store survey of the county’s grocery stores, and inventories of local food system resources.
-We then used these resources, along with the accumulated wisdom of community members who have been participating in our planning process, to develop recommendations that will guide the county's efforts to end hunger and malnutrition in the coming decade.
+The FSC was formed as part of a USDA Hunger-Free Communities grant received by the Food Bank Coalition of SLO County in June 2011.
+The first task of the Food System Coalition was to create a local Hunger-Free Community Plan, which included a food security survey of 800 low-income residents, a food store survey of the county’s grocery stores, and inventories of local food system resources.
+These resources, along with the accumulated wisdom of community members who have been participating in our planning process, was used to develop recommendations to guide the county's efforts to end hunger and malnutrition.

 Would you like to keep learning more about the SLO County FSC?

 Sign up for our monthly newsletter here!